News

 Date

-What even IS Shavuot?
-Before we get to Shavuot, we need to talk about Passover:
+Well… first we need to talk about Passover:

 So that’s why Shavuot is such a big deal.

-Finding yourself at Sinai:
+Words of wisdom on finding yourself at Sinai:

 “Shavuot not only commemorates the experience of our ancestors receiving Torah at Mount Sinai, it invites us to inhabit this sacred process of reception ourselves.
-In Judaism, revelation is an ongoing process in which our learning, commentary, and insights are essential.” – “Shavuot and the Sacred Process of Becoming” by Adina Allen
+In Judaism, revelation is an ongoing process in which our learning, commentary, and insights are essential.”
+Excerpted from “Shavuot and the Sacred Process of Becoming” by Adina Allen

 “The rabbi of Kotzk was asked: “Why is Shavuot called ‘the time the Torah was given’ rather than the time we received the Torah?”
-He answered: “The giving took place on one day, but the receiving takes place at all times.” – Tales of Hasidim – Martin Buber
+He answered: “The giving took place on one day, but the receiving takes place at all times.” -Excerpted from “Tales of the Hasidim” by Martin Buber

-Questions to think about this Shavuot:
+Questions to guide you this Shavuot: